yukiarrr/SSBird/README.md

 <h2 align="center">SSBird</h2>
 <p align="center"><a href="https://github.com/yukiarrr/SSBird/blob/master/README.md">English</a> / <a href="https://github.com/yukiarrr/SSBird/blob/master/README.ja.md">日本語</a></p>

-This is a master data management tool that can merge sheets in Spreadsheet and push it to GitHub as csv, using only the Chrome Extension.
+This is the master data management tool that made it possible to do from the creation of the data to the reflection **only in Chrome** by using Chrome Extension and Spreadsheet.

 <p align="center"><img width="700" src="https://github.com/yukiarrr/SSBird/raw/master/docs/images/ssbird.gif" alt="SSBird gif"></p>